10 Steps to Effective Advertising

 6. Target your advertising message to your market.

 Once you’ve identified your audience, talk to them in a way that appeals to their needs.
 Remember this acronym – W.I.I.F.M. (like a radio station call letters) – What’s In It For Me?
+All purchase decisions stem from an emotion – will it make me happy, solve a problem, make me feel sexy.

 7. Use the Media that will most effectively reach that market.

 Not all forms of advertising are cost-effective or appropriate for all types of audiences.
 Do some research and fact-finding before you buy any media.
+Copy-cat marketing is dangerous to your bottom line.

 8. Measure Your Results.